City of Parramatta Citizen of the Year Awards

 Congratulations all the nominees of the Citizen of the Year Awards 2022.
 Being nominated for an Award is a great honour and it is an opportunity for the community to pay tribute to neighbours, friends or colleagues who make them proud to be an Australian.

 Award winners will be announced in January as part of City of Parramatta’s Australia Day celebrations.

 Judging Panel Expression of Interest(Back to top)

-City of Parramatta Council is seeking Expressions of Interest in voluntary Membership of the 2022 City of Parramatta Citizen of the Year Awards Judging Panel.
+Expressions of Interest in voluntary Membership of the 2022 City of Parramatta Citizen of the Year Awards Judging Panel have now closed.

 The purpose of the City of Parramatta Citizen of the Year Awards program is to acknowledge outstanding individuals and groups who have made a valuable contribution to the City of Parramatta.
 The City of Parramatta Citizen of the Year Awards Judging Panel is responsible for the review, assessment, and selection of City of Parramatta Citizen of the Year Award recipients for each of the categories.